tarsiusid/static-page/footer-page/privacy.md

 * Usage information.
 When you as a user interact with the Services, we collect metadata to provide additional context about the way the Service is being used.
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our server software and our analytics tracking system.

     * **Product Analytics data**. tarsius.id logs clicks when you as a user interact with our websites or apps, when you visit a page, room or have a conversation.
-We will never collect or record the content in conversations.
     * **Technical log data**.
 Like most digital services, our servers automatically collect information when you access or use our Websites or Services and record it in log files.
 This log data may include the Internet Protocol (IP) address, the address of the web page visited within the Services, browser type and settings, the date and time the Services were used, information about browser configuration and plugins, language preferences and cookie data.
     * **Device information**. tarsius.id may collect information about devices used to access the Services, including type of device, what operating system is used, device settings, application IDs, unique device identifiers and crash data.
 Whether we collect some or all of this information depends on the type of device used and its settings.
     * **Location information**.
 We receive information from you and other third-parties that helps us approximate your location.
 We may, for example, use a business address submitted by your employer, or an IP address received from your browser or device to determine approximate location. tarsius.id may also collect location information from devices in accordance with the consent process provided by your device.